Heyonka1364/reading-notes-102d43/README.md

 Markdown is also capable of showcasing bold, italized, and a combination of the all of them.

-- Bold letters would be \**Insert Text**.
-Two asterix on both side of selected text
+- Bold letters would be two asterix on both side of selected text
-- Italic letter would be \*Insert Text* One asterix on both side of selected text
+- Italic letter would be one asterix on both side of selected text
-- Bold and Italic letters would be \***insert _text_ here***.
-Three asterix on both side of selected text and one underscore on both sides of selected text
+- Bold and Italic letters would be three asterix on both side of selected text and one underscore on both sides of selected text

 See example in order below